MichaelSuarez21/instagram-automator/README.md

 * user - VARCHAR(50)

 ^ Each value for the data sizes are not solid, and can be moved up or down depending on your needs.

+## Setting up your iPhone Application
+The iPhone application is a simple, bare-bones app used to view, update, and approve/deny which posts will be used for your Instagram page.
+To create this application, you can either utilize the individual files in the SWIFT files folder and then create your own interface, or you can just download the .zip file to use my project directly.
+In regards to the $99 yearly cost Apple Developer Program: for our purposes, we are not uploading this app onto the App Store, so we don't need this membership.
+However, if you're not a part of the program, you will need to re-run your app from Xcode onto your phone (using it as a simulator) once every 10 days.
+This is slightly tedious to do, but if you do not do so then the app will be rendered un-usable after this time frame (in the case you're not a member of their program).
+It is only a small inconvenience and since I'm usually not too far from my laptop, it's not an issue.